jonathanjma/Infinite-Campus/README.md

 Note: Calculated grades may be off by at most 0.01% due to rounding errors

-For any bugs or feature requests, do not hesitate to email appdev.micro@gmail.com or open an issue on GitHub with a detailed description of the issue/feature.
+To report any bugs, email appdev.micro@gmail.com or open an issue on GitHub with a detailed description of the issue.

 ### Images
 ![](imgs/home_page.png)